When is it best to buy a 3 hole system or a 4 hole system?

 The 3 hole system uses only one internal fan to create two air flows internally in the desiccant dehumidifier.
 15% of the “process air” (or damp air in) that you need to dry, is turned back on itself after passing through the wheel.
 This air is used to dry the wheel again to be vented out as saturated “exhausted wet air”.
 This is the air that is vented away like a tumble dryer hose (only 80mm in diameter).

-Note, this method may have poor results if the outside air is damp.
+Configuration Not Recommended for Most Applications , this method may have poor results if the outside air is damp.
+Input air will only be around 30% dryer than ambient.
 Applications for this mode of drying are usually very specific often in specific industrial processes.